Cross-Channel Fruit and Vegetable Freight

 During and after the crossing

-After parking up in the shuttle, drivers exit their truck.
-All electrical systems (including refrigeration units) have to be switched off.
-Drivers travel in an air-conditioned ‘Club Car’ where they can relax during the 35-minute crossing.
+After parking up in the shuttle, drivers exit their vehicle, ensuring that all electrical systems, such as including refrigeration units, are switched off.
+Drivers will board a bus, which will take them to an air-conditioned ‘Club Car’ where they can relax during the 35-minute crossing.
 The time drivers spend in the Club Car counts as a mandatory break in their tachograph, so they can be on their way as soon as they exit our terminal after the crossing.

 Frequently asked questions